glawson6/spring-sse-demo/README.md

 - Docker and Docker Compose are installed.
 - Basic understanding of Spring Boot, Redis Streams, and Kafka.
 - Java 17 or higher
-- An http client of your choice.
+- An HTTP client of your choice.
 I used [httpie](https://httpie.io/docs/cli/installation)

 ## Steps